 An application (OAuth client) needs to be registered so that it can get an access token and consume API services.

 For a full authentication flow please refer to our Authorization Guide.

 For more information, please, contact API support at firstname.lastname@example.org

-To create a campaign you have to use https://api.adform.com/Services/Campaign/Campaigns POST endpoint, while also providing your authentication ticket in the header.
+To create a campaign you have to use https://api.adform.com/Services/Campaign/Campaigns POST endpoint, while also providing your access token in the "Authorization" header.
 Request body has to be in JSON format.